Having me at your wedding means letting me into one of the most important days of your life, so let’s not be strangers!

 Self Portrait Artist

 When 2020 put my business on pause I adapted and taught myself how to create conceptual self portraits from home.
 It was the perfect way for me to keep busy and creative during lockdown and it really boosted my confidence as I learned how to edit in a whole new way and I taught myself how to be the subject of a photo instead of always hiding behind my camera.
-Concept photography is a huge part of my life now and I really enjoy creating visual metaphors and story telling through photography.
+Concept photography is a part of my life now and I really enjoy creating visual metaphors and story telling through photography.
 If you’re interested in following my conceptual self portrait work then click here and it will take you to my self portrait account.
 If you are interested in buying some of my photoshop artwork then click here for my shop.

 Upside down books JPEG.jpg